-https://formstack.apu.edu/forms/confirmation of receipt of msw handbook 22 23
+https://formstack.apu.edu/forms/confirmation_of_receipt_of_msw_handbook_23_24

-This form must be completed before New Student Orientation on August 17, 2022.
+This form must be completed by August 9, 2023

 For reference, the content of the formstack is below:

 CONFIRMATION OF RECEIPT OF MSW HANDBOOK

 I acknowledge receipt of the Azusa Pacific University MSW Student Handbook and confirm that I have read the document in its entirety.
 I will adhere to all MSW Program policies, and understand the criteria for student probation and/or termination from the Program.